KholoudAhmedx/Bug-Bounty-by-Vikie-Li/Chapters/Chapter 10 (IDOR)/IDOR.md

 # Hunting for IDORs
 The best way to hunt for IDORs is through source code review that checks if all direct object references are protected by access control. </br>
 If you cannot access source code, here's some tips to help you find them:</br>
+1. **Prepare Accounts:**
-1. Create two accounts on the target webiste for each permission level, so for example, create two admin accounts, two regular user accounts and so on, where one serves as the attacker account (that launches the IDOR attack) and the other serves as the victim account (that shows the impact of the attack)
+   - Create two accounts per permission level (e.g., two admin accounts, two regular user accounts).
+   - Use one account as the attacker (to launch IDOR attacks) and the other as the victim (to demonstrate impact).

+2. **Test Unauthenticated Access:**
-2. Repeat the testing procedure without signing in, to see if unauthenticated session can access the functionalities and information made to legitimate users
+   - Repeat your tests without signing in to see if unauthenticated users can access functionalities or information intended for legitimate users.

-3. Discover as many application features as possible, and focus on the features that returns user information (e.g. display messages of user based on user id) or modify user data (e.g. delete messages of a user) and note them for future reference
+3. **Discover Features:**
+   - Explore all application features and focus on those that:
+     - Return user-specific information (e.g., display messages based on user ID).
+     - Modify user data (e.g., delete messages of a user).
+   - Document these features for reference.

+4. **Intercept Requests:**
-4. Browse through each feature you found and capture all requests going from the client to the server, intercept each request carefully and find the parameters that contain numbers, usernames, or IDs
+   - Capture all requests sent from the client to the server.
+   - Look for parameters containing numbers, usernames, or IDs in these requests.

+5. **Switch IDs:**
-5. Switch the IDs in the sensitive requests and check if the information returned also changes</br>
+   - Modify IDs in sensitive requests to see if the application returns or modifies data for other users.

+By following these steps, you can systematically identify IDOR vulnerabilities and assess their impact.
 >[!Note]
 >You can trigger IDORs from different locations within the request, like URL parameters, form fields, file paths, headers and cookies.</br>